Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

 Since the energy differences in the spectra of $\hh_0\z$ and $\hh_K\z$ are proportional to $\dl$, the periods of the oscillations that contribute to $\ff(t)$ are multiples of the characteristic time $T_L\z$.
 In other words, at $t=T_L\z$, the fidelity completes a cycle.
 It follows that $\ff(T_L\z) = 1$, a finite-size effect without physical equivalence in the continuum.

 At moderately long times, such that $t\ll T_L\z$ while $\omtau t\gg1$, energies of $\order{\dl}$ contribute insignificantly to the many-body energy in the exponent $-iE_r\z t/\hbar$ on the right-hand side of Eq.~\eqref{eq:16} and can be neglected.
 In this time regime, the fidelity is therefore independent of $T_{L}\z$.
-However, this independence is progressively lost as $t$ increases.
-An example with $K=-2\tau$ in Sec.~\ref{sec:large-zeta} shows deviations of $0.5\%$ at $t= T_L\z /10$.
+However, this changes as $t$ increases.
+An example with $K=-2\tau$ in Sect.~\ref{sec:large-zeta} (see Fig.~\ref{fig:8}(d)) shows deviations of $0.6\%$ at $t= T_L\z /10$, in comparison to the fidelity calculated at the same instant in the limit $L\to\infty$.